Lastraeus/PP3-Youtube-Channel-Sorter/README.md

 Youtube does not by default allow you to see a channel's top videos within a certain timeframe.
 You can only sort by;

+    "Most recent"

-    "Most recent" which requires you to comb through the list yourself for videos with views more than average for that period
+  which requires you to comb through the list yourself for videos with views more than average for that period

 and

+    "Most Popular"
-    "Most Popular" which will sort every video on their channel back to it's inception, by views.
-The problem being that videos might be unfairly biased with higher views.
+  which will sort every video on their channel back to it's inception, by views.
+The problem being that videos from way back often by default have many more views than more recent ones.

 The purpose of this project, is to be able to query this application and have it (however slowly) automate this process of searching for you.